-- In Doran (2018), I use a fuzzy matching procedure to merge patents and publications at the individual-name level into the 1900, 1910, 1920, 1930, and 1940 US Censuses. - Idea: each US Census tells us how many people living in the US at that time had your unique first name, middle name, and last name combination. - Almost half of the population is made up of people who are the only person in the country with their first name, middle name, and last name combination.
+- We use a fuzzy matching procedure to merge patents at the individual-name level into the 1900, 1910, 1920, 1930, and 1940 US Censuses. - Idea: each US Census tells us how many people living in the US at that time had your unique first name, middle name, and last name combination. - Almost half of the population is made up of people who are the only person in the country with their first name, middle name, and last name combination.